 Ketchup – provides the base and color for the sauce + add a little sweetness.

-Jerk seasoning – brings the Jamaican flavor + a spicy kick to the sauce.
-You can use more or less to control the heat.
-I used the wet marinade for this recipe, you can use a dry jerk seasoning as well.
+Jerk seasoning – brings Jamaican flavor and a spicy kick to the sauce, which can be adjusted to control the heat.

 Pink Himalayan salt– You can also use your salt of choice.
 The salt rounds out the other flavors – you can add more or less base on taste.